CaliOpen/Caliopen/doc/release/README.md

 # Note: It's excluded from git objects in .gitignore file.

-# Define environment variables for version and application to deploy
+# Define environment variable for version to deploy
 export CALIOPEN_VERSION=X.Y.Z
-export APP_NAME=<package>
 ```

 ### Build and publish